Small Claims Court South Africa:

 What is the Small Claims Court?

-Ever had a money disagreement under R20,000 and felt stuck because going to a regular court seemed too expensive and complicated?
+Ever had a money disagreement under R20,000 (an "under R20 000 claim") and felt stuck because going to a regular court seemed too expensive and complicated?
 That's exactly why the Small Claims Court (SCC) exists in South Africa!
-Set up by the Small Claims Courts Act 61 of 1984, it's a special court designed to handle smaller civil cases quickly, affordably, and - importantly - *without* needing lawyers.
-Think of it as making justice accessible for everyday people and small businesses.
+Set up by the Small Claims Courts Act 61 of 1984, it's a special court designed to handle smaller civil cases quickly and affordably.
+The SCC process is structured to be user-friendly, and - importantly - generally proceeds *without* needing lawyers.
+Think of it as making justice accessible for everyday people and sole proprietors.

-The goal was simple: give ordinary people and businesses a fair, low-cost way to resolve disputes under R20,000 without needing lawyers.
-The court continues to adapt to better serve South Africans today.
+The Small Claims Court was created in the 1980s to give ordinary people and businesses a fair, low-cost way to resolve disputes under R20,000 without needing lawyers.
+The court is less formal than regular courts, with relaxed rules and commissioners who actively help understand your situation.

 Why Choose the Small Claims Court?